CrayLabs/SmartSim/doc/experiment.rst

 to store data from another entity in memory during the course of an experiment.
-In order to stream data into the orchestrator or receive data from the orchestrator, one of the SmartSim clients has to be used within a NumModel or SmartSimNode.
+In order to stream data into the orchestrator or receive data from the orchestrator, one of the SmartSim clients has to be used within a SmartSim Model or SmartSim Node.

 The use of an in-memory, distributed database to store data is one of the key components of SmartSim that allows for scalable simulation and analysis workloads.
-The inclusion of an in-memory database to the in-transit framework provides data persistence so that the data can be accessed at any time during or after the SmartSim experiment.
+The inclusion of an in-memory database in the in-transit framework provides data persistence so that the data can be accessed at any time during or after the SmartSim experiment.
 A distributed framework enables the database to be scaled to the needs